Governance statement

 - representation of district residents and ratepayer interests.

-Unless otherwise provided in the LGA or in the Council’s Standing Orders, the Council can only act by majority decision at meetings.
-Any individual member (including the Mayor) has no authority to act on behalf of the Council, unless this is specifically provided for by statute or the Council has expressly delegated such authority.
+Unless otherwise provided in the LGA or in Council’s Standing Orders, Council can only act by majority decision at meetings.
+Any individual member (including the Mayor) has no authority to act on behalf of Council, unless this is specifically provided for by statute or Council has expressly delegated such authority.

-Councillors can also be allocated certain roles and responsibilities and appointed to committees and subcommittees.
+Councillors can also be allocated certain roles and responsibilities and can be appointed to committees established by Council

-The Mayor is elected by the district as a whole (at large) and, as one of the elected members, shares the same responsibilities as other members of the Council.
+The mayor is elected by the district as a whole (at large) and, as one of the elected members, shares the same responsibilities as other members of Council.

 - providing leadership to elected members and to the people of the Kāpiti Coast District

-- leading the development of the Council's plans (including the Long-term Plan and
+- leading the development of Council's plans (including the Long-term Plan and

 - appoint the Deputy Mayor

-- determine the number of committees and subcommittees, their terms of
+- determine the number of committees, their terms of

-reference and composition - appoint the chairs of these committees and subcommittees.
+reference and composition - appoint the chairs of these committees.

 conduct of business during meetings (as determined by Standing Orders) - advocating on behalf of the community – this may involve promoting the community and representing its interests (such advocacy will be most effective where it is carried out with the knowledge and support of the Council).